 Prerequisites: BIO 214/BIO 215.
 Offered: Fall, Spring.

-HAS 250M • Statistics and Research Methods in Applied Health Sciences 3 Credits
+AHS 250M • Statistics and Research Methods in Applied Health Sciences 3 Credits

 Descriptive statistics.
 Discrete probability spaces, random variables, and distributions.
 Normal distribution, statistical inference, estimation, hypothesis testing, linear regression, correlation analysis, and analysis of variance.
 Applications to healthcare and Institutional Review Board (TRB) human-based research projects.

-HAS 303KZ • Integrative Medicine in a Cross-Cultural Setting 3 Credits
+AHS 303KZ • Integrative Medicine in a Cross-Cultural Setting 3 Credits

 Theories and practices of integrative medicine that promote quality health and wellness.
 Models from ancient Mayan practices to modern Western medical practices.
 Scientific theories include ethnobotany, psychoneuroimmunology, integrative nutrition, and biofeedback.
 Practices may include therapeutic touch, yoga, mindfulness, contemplative prayer, nature therapy, and healing effects of physical activity and movement.

-HAS 370 • Functional Human Nutrition 3 Credits
+AHS 370 • Functional Human Nutrition 3 Credits

 Prepares students in functional nutrition, emphasizing human biochemistry and cellular energetics.
-Explores the relationship of nutrients to health pathologies, including metabolic syndrome, obesity, diabetes, cardiovascular disease and cancer.
+Explores the relationship of nutrients to health pathologies, including metabolic syndrome, obesity, diabetes, cardiovascular disease, and cancer.
 Practical experience with nutritional interventions for health optimization and disease management.
 Emphasis in biochemical individuality for positive, nutritional modulation in oxidative phosphorylation.

-Prerequisites: BIO 120/BIO 120D or BIO 122/BIO 122D or CHE 113/CHE 113D; HAS 170.
+Prerequisites: BIO 120/BIO 120D or BIO 122/BIO 122D or CHE 113/CHE 113D and AHS 170.
 Offered: Fall, Spring.

-HAS 375 • Biomechanics 3 Credits
+AHS 375 • Functional Anatomy 3 Credits

 Mechanics of sports performance and anatomical kinesiology.
 Newtonian mechanics, types of motion, application of force, maintenance of equilibrium, and fluid dynamics.

-Prerequisites: BIO 214/BIO 215, BIO 238/BIO 239; Mathematics (M) course.
+Prerequisites: BIO 214/BIO 215 or BIO 238/BIO 239 and Mathematics (M) course.
 Offered: Fall, Spring.
-Special Notes: PHY 102/PHY 102D and HAS 247 are recommended prerequisites.
+Special Notes: PHY 102/PHY 102D and AHS 247 are recommended prerequisites.

-HAS 379 • Integrative Human Physiology 3 Credits
+AHS 379 • Integrative Human Physiology 3 Credits

 Examination of how normal human physiological function (homeostasis) is altered, and subsequently restored, in response to various forms of acute and chronic stress.